lazycruise-sys/php-crash-learning/README.md

 # PHP Crash Learning

-This repo contains all the basic things about PHP using a video from Traversy Media.
+This repo contains all the basic things about PHP using a [video](https://www.youtube.com/watch?v=2eebptXfEvw) from Traversy Media.

+Once completed, two projects - MVC and API - would be developed.

 Done
  - Comments